0xPexy/solidity-materials/security-and-auditing-full-course-s23/s5-tswap/report/findings.md

 +       assertLe(expectedMinOutput, acutalOutput);
 ```

-### [H-4] Missing check for maximum input token amount might cause excessive slippage
+### [H-4] `swapExactOutput` Misses Bounding Input Amount, Causing Excessive Slippages

 **Description:** The `TSwapPool::swapExactOutput` misses amount limitation for the input token compared to `swapExactInput` checks the minimum output token amount to receive.

-**Impact:** Users might over pay the input token for buying the output token than they willing to pay.
+**Impact:** Users might overpay the input token for buying the output token than they willing to pay.

 **Proof of Concept:** The code shows that the pool consist of 100e18 PoolTokens and 10e18 WETH.
 The user want to get 1 WETH and expected to transfer about 11.4 PT to pool.
 But the attacker formally takes 5 WETH from the pool, user spends about 276.6 PT to buy one WETH.